oauth-wg/oauth-selective-disclosure-jwt/main.md

    *  Improved the structure of the description
    *  Described verification steps
    *  All examples generated from python demo implementation
-   *  Examples for structured object
+   *  Examples for structured objects